Back to app

 • Team — members, roles and invites. (org-only)

-Recognition (face detection, the athlete registry, team/kit matching) works the same for orgs as for solo photographers — it's just gated by your plan.
-The corporate Pro tier and up and all agency tiers include it; the entry-level corporate plan doesn't surface the People destination.
-When it's on, it behaves exactly as in Recognition.
+Recognition (face detection, the athlete registry, team/kit matching) works the same for orgs as for solo photographers — it's gated purely by your plan's features.
+The corporate Pro tier and up and all agency tiers include it.
+The entry-level corporate plan usually doesn't surface the People link by default, but a plan's features are resolved from the database — so your specific plan may have recognition switched on even on a starter tier.
+If you can see the People item, it behaves exactly as in Recognition.
+If you expect it and don't see it, check your plan on Billing & ownership.

 The shape of an org job